Horizon-Private-Server/horizon-wiki/up-your-arsenal/textures.md

+# February 2025: Due to PCSX2 software changes, the custom textures detailed on this page can no longer be used with current versions of PCSX2.
+This page is no longer being updated, and is being kept only for historical purposes.
+If you really want to try the textures, you will need to download an older version of PCSX2 to run separately from your current version.
+See the Setup section below for details.

 # Up Your Arsenal (Ratchet & Clank 3) Custom Textures

 We have several community members who have created custom texture packs for UYA.
 These texture packs give the UYA/R&C 3 maps, skins, and weapons you know and love a brand new look.